ghigbie/vue-monster-battle/README.md

 # VueJS Monster Battle

-This is an app that simulates a monster battle using VueJS.
+This is an app that simulates a monster battle game using VueJS and Bootstrap 4.

 ## Project setup
 ```